VA2QED/frame-of-references/notes/relative-motion.md

 ### MovingPerspectiveHideNumberLine

-However, when we ask the observer in the moving car, it will say that the ball seems to be stationary.
+However, when we ask the observer in the moving car, it will say that the ball seems to be stationary relative to it.

-To help understand the observer in the car's perspective better, I'm going to move the camera along with the car, and remove the number line to restrict access to the stationary reference frame.
+I'm going to be removing the number line because it is irrelevant to us for now.

 ```python
 # adding number line